 Is Bad Publicity Really Better Than None?Self marketing: Does the end justifies the means?

-Is bad publicity really better than none?
+Publicity is a powerful tool for any business – big or small – and if mastered correctly – it can support a brand.
 Some even believe that there is no such thing as bad publicity.
-Hm, so what?
+Hey, so what?
 What is the thought behind the proverb?
 Oscar Wilde expressed it that way: The only thing worse than being talked about is not being talked about.
 Is it true or only a cliché?
 There is at least one reason to say yes: “Yes!
 If you like risks!”

 In short, the mind tends us to recall events that occur frequently and recently.
 That’s the reason why advertisers spend millions of Euros bombarding us with slogans.
 Experiments have shown it is a good investment.
 We are more likely to buy a particular product if we can recall it easily.
 Likewise, one reason why popular music charts feature all-time favorites is because they contain an excessive amount of modern songs and people remember them more easily.

 There are different kinds of bad publicity.
 Some are back-breaking for your reputation.
-It seems to be easier for someone seeking notoriety and somewhat scandalous reputation.
+It seems to be easier for someone who seeks a notoriety and somewhat scandalous reputation.
 But nowadays it becomes even harder for them to be seen when so many people are willing to be seen as idiots – only to get a few seconds of fame.

 So it depends on our target group, what is allowed and what isn’t.
 And some groups have a better memory and prefer good publicity.